-We’ve compiled a list of top 9 time-tracking software based on our clients' experience and a value judgment.
+We’ve compiled a list of top 14 employee time-tracking software based on our clients' experience and a value judgment.
 It’ll help you to choose the most suitable app for your business.
 And yes, don’t take it as an ultimate truth.

 In the recent years, there’s been a trend of using time trackers to record billable hours of freelancers (software engineers, accountants, customer support specialists, and so on) – employees who work remotely and are paid an hourly wage.

 Time trackers show managers what their employees are actually doing at work and how productive they are.
 As for employees, it allows them to control working hours more effectively.

 In this article we’ll compare 14 different time tracking products for 2021, their tools, features, and as a bonus, we’ll tell you about one more thing (try to guess what it is).

 Most of these tools are freemium products: there’re paid features, and free ones (with the sort of «trimmed» functionality), it’s a no brainer, cause the development and support of any B2B product costs money.

 So, here’s the list of our employee time trackers:

 14. Tick (macOS, Windows, iOS, Android, Apple Watch)

 Tick is more suited to teams that are deterred by billing structure of the other services that charge you “per user”.
 Tick charges “per project”, and the number of users isn’t limited.